 You Don’t Have to Be Sick To Own HMOs

 You want to buy straw hats in the winter.
-This sums up an important kernel of successful value investing: making decisions (buying and selling) that are unpopular at the time.
-(Of course, one has to make sure that, due to global climate change, winter is not swiftly followed by an ice age.
-In the case…
+This sums up an important kernel of successful value investing: making decisions that are unpopular at the time.

 You want to buy straw hats in the winter.
 This sums up an important kernel of successful value investing: making decisions (buying and selling) that are unpopular at the time.
 (Of course, one has to make sure that, due to global climate change, winter is not swiftly followed by an ice age.
 In the case of the stocks I am about to discuss, today is winter and the summer will come again.)